Exploring the mathematical principles underlying signal statistics in sensory transduction

 1. Institute of Biomaterials and Biomedical Engineering, University of Toronto; 2.
 Edward S. Rogers Sr. Department of Electrical & Computer Engineering, University of Toronto; 3.
 Department of Physiology, University of Toronto

 The study of perception involves the understanding of how information from the environment is conveyed to our senses, and how this information is processed by our sensory systems.
 The pathophysiology underlying sensory impairments (e.g. central auditory processing disorder or retinitis pigmentosa) can be viewed as deficits in information processing by our sensory organs.
-Developing mathematical models of sensation are critical for understanding and treating these impairments, as they can help uncover fundamental principles of the physiological systems.
-The entropic model of sensation, which incorporates the properties of information theory, aims to universally characterize sensory processing.
-Th entropic model of sensation posits that perception is a result of measuring the entropy (i.e. the uncertainty) of a stimulus being presented to us.
+Developing mathematical models of sensation is critical for understanding and treating these impairments, as they can help uncover fundamental principles of the physiological systems.
+The entropic model of sensation, which incorporates the properties of information theory, aims to characterize sensory processing generally.
+The entropic model of sensation posits that perception is a result of measuring the entropy (i.e. the uncertainty) of a stimulus being presented to us.
 In other words, we gain information about our environment when we discern a specific quantity or type of stimulus from many possibilities.

 In this model, sensory receptors can be regarded as drawing samples of stimuli from a larger population.
 For example, cilia on olfactory receptor neurons must sample odorant molecules in the nasal cavity, which is the first step of sensory transduction.
 Defining the relationship between the variance and mean of a stimulus presented to our senses is integral to the model.
 Is there a general theory that explains the relationship between the variance and mean of sensory stimuli?
 If this relationship is general, then it should be observed in all the senses.